aimukhin/minfft/README.md

 The performance measurements are made on an isolated core of an Intel® Celeron® N3050 CPU running at 2160 MHz.

-The results of many performance and precision tests, along with the program used to conduct them, are available in the `tests` subdirectory.
+The results of many performance and accuracy tests, along with the program used to conduct them, are available in the `tests` subdirectory.

 ## Conformance